TheProjecter/mangapress/branches/2.7/readme.txt

 * New Thumbnail/Banner handling.

-  1. In preparation for Manga+Press 3.0, 2.7 comes with Post Thumbnail support.
+  1. 2.7 comes with Post Thumbnail support.
 This feature replaces the Comic Banner feature in previous versions of Manga+Press.

 * Custom Taxonomies

   1. Manga+Press 2.7 introduces custom taxonomies (Series & Issues) for organizing comics.

-* Automatic Options:

-  1. You now have the option to automatically exclude the comic category from the front page.

-  2. You can now automatically have the comic navigation code inserted into the comic posts and comic page.

 * Posting New Comics:

-  1. The Post New Comic page has been eliminated in favor of using WordPress's Add New Post.
-When using the Add New Post page, use the "Is this post a comic" option, and select a sub-cat of the Comics category.
+  1. Comics are now a custom post-type.

 == Changelog ==